knative/serving/docs/roadmap/monitoring.md

 ### For the developer persona
 * View application and function logs, metrics and request traces
 * Provide default out of the box logs, metrics, alerts, traces and dashboards for applications and functions
-* Allow creating application and function specific alerting rules to get notified for application health issues
+* Allow creating application and function specific alerting rules to get notified for application and function health issues
 * Ability to create shared dashboards for logs and metrics for applications and functions

 ## Out of scope for 2018